mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 The issue with the bridge is that the car kept hitting the sides of the bridge at the very beginning, hence it didn't make it onto the bridge.
 The training data helped by steering the car away from the borders and toward the center of the road.
 The bends mostly required additional examples (probably to know what to do when the car is shifted a little bit away from the center, as well as steering toward the center of the road in case the car had ended up close to an edge).

-I believe my recovery driving data was a bit aggressive as you'll sometimes see the car jerking away from an almost fatal situation.
+I believe my recovery driving data was a bit aggressive as you'll sometimes see the car jerking away when it tends to get off road.

 #### 5. Final Model Architecture